gocreating/seed-1/README.md

 4. Run as debug/production mode

-  - if you want to start developmenting your website, then use debug mode with livereload function.
+  - if you want to start developing your website, then use debug mode with livereload function.

     ```
     $ gulp dev